Ezekiel 14

 The Four Sore Judgments - And Yet a Remnant

-- Romans 11:5Even so then at this present time also there is a remnant according to the election of grace.The remnant of verse 22 - a people preserved by mercy, not by their own righteousness.
+- Romans 11:5Even so then at this present time also there is a remnant according to the election of grace.The remnant of verse 22 - a people preserved by God's mercy, carried through what their own righteousness could not have secured.

 - Isaiah 1:9Except the LORD of hosts had left unto us a very small remnant, we should have been as Sodom.The same mercy as verse 22 - judgment deserved, and yet a remnant spared by God's hand.